harrikoo/extract-georef-finlit/README.md

 The files included in this repository contain the work that is most relevant for the actual processing of the data.

+The file <file:process.org> is an annotated document describing the code that converts the plain text files first to TEI/XML, and then runs the texts through TurkuNLP-teams language parser and NER tools.

+The file <file:process.clj> contains code as runnable Clojure program.
+See <file:process.org> for details on using this code.